GSA/idmanagement.gov/_playbooks/playbook-signword.md

 The following sections outline the instructions to add one digital signature to Word documents.

-{% include alert-info.html heading="Multiple Signatory Authorities" content="Some use cases may require multiple signatures in support of document approvals, please see the [Multiple Signatures](#add-multiple-visible-digital-signatures) section for further instructions on those scenarios where several signers are required for one document." %}
+{% include alert-info.html heading="Multiple Signatory Authorities" content="Some use cases may require multiple signatures in support of document approvals, please see the [Multiple Signatures](#add-multiple-visible-digital-signatures){:class="usa-link"} section for further instructions on those scenarios where several signers are required for one document." %}

 ## Add a Visible Digital Signature